danfuzz/samizdat/doc/samizdat-0/library-code.md

 For example, `partialApply iadd [2]` is a function which when called returns the sum of 2 and whatever value it was passed.

+#### `sam1Eval context expressionNode <> . | !.`

+Returns the evaluation result of executing the given *Samizdat Layer 1* expression node.
+This is just like `sam0Eval`, except for the specification used to interpret the node.

+Very notably, the result of calling `sam1Tree` is valid as the `expressionNode` argument here.

 #### `sam1Tokenize string <> [token*]`

 *Samizdat Layer 1* tokenizer.
 This parses a string according to the